TaoStarlit/English/ZT_LTnote.md

 ###### writing
 - a generation of Bernouli distribution to more than 2 outcome or to K states:
 - we encounter discrete variables that take on one of K possible mutually exclusive states.
-Although there are various alternative ways to express such variables, we shall see shortly that a particularly convenient representation is the 1-of-K (one hot) scheme, in which the variable is represented by a K-dimensional vector x in which one of the elements x_k equals to 1, and all remaining elements equal 0.
+Although there are various alternative ways to express such variables, we shall see shortly that a particularly convenient representation is the 1-of-K (one hot) scheme, in which the variable is represented by a K-dimensional vector \mathbf x in which one of the elements x_k equals to 1, and all remaining elements equal 0.
-- the mean of variable x
+- the mean of variable \mathbf x
-- Now condider a data set D of N independent observations $\bf {x_1,...,x_N}$
+- Now condider a data set D of N independent observations $\bf {x_1,...,x_N}$, the coorisponding likelihood function take the form as:
 - m, which represent the number of observation of x_k=1.
 - to find the maximum likelihood solution for $\mu$, we need to maximize $\ln p(\mathcal D|\mathbf\mu)$ with respect to $\mu_k$:
 - (Lagrange) Taking accout of the constraint that the $\mu_k$ must sum to one.
 This can be achieved using a Lagrange multipier lambda and maximizing. (**constrain=0, with summation --> use Lagrange multipier**)